 But we can sit and drink with Oliver, one of my favorite journalists on earth, author of Moneyland: The Inside Story of the Crooks and Kleptocrats Who Rule the World.
 He is an expert at plainly describing the complex ways we’re all currently being worked over by the shadowy billionaire economy.
 So we met up at Bankside Hotel and had something of a Slavic hard alcohol and snacks party.

 Here is an edited and condensed version of my conversation with Oliver from this week’s episode of The Trip: Drinking around the World with Exceptional People.
-You can listen to the episode by signing up at Luminary Media, and if you do so by May 31 you’ll get a free 3-month trial.
+You can listen to the full episode on iTunes.

 Nathan Thornburgh: We’re going to do vodka.
 I asked you to bring some vodka on the condition that it was cheap.

 Oliver Bullough: Can I tell you why I bought this vodka?
 This vodka is called Glen’s.
 It’s a product of the finest Russian distillery in Scotland.
 But the reason I thought it was funny was because when I was living in Moscow, there was a period when some genius corrupt official involved in the alcohol trade managed to lose all the excise stamps.
 And for months there was no imported alcohol.
 So the local producers had a complete monopoly and made a fortune out of it.
 But, one form of whiskey that did mysteriously appear was called Glen Clyde.
 And Glen Clyde is just not a thing, it’s like you’ve just got two Scottish words and added them together and made Glen Clyde.
 But Glen Clyde somehow managed to find its way through this blockade, and I was forced to drink it.

 Bullough: Na Zdorovie.

 Thornburgh: So we’re here in London, but tell me about 1999, September, Saint Petersburg.